kimmilk2311/dec_project2/README.md

-Hi my name is Kimmilk
+Hi my nick name is Kimmilk

 This is project use dbt tranform data